 When you come out of Spooky, it is easy to get lost as trails lead in several directions.
 We turned right, and that is a mistake.
 You need to turn left and head back to the wash.
 Once you reach the wash, head right.
 You will follow this wash for a while, and then come to a cairn that marks the trail that leads you back to Peek-A-Boo.
 This trail winds back around past the beginning of Peek-a-Boo and eventually to the parking lot.

-The roundtrip distance for this hike is a little under 4 miles.
+The roundtrip distance for this hike through Peek-a-Boo and Spooky Slot Canyons is a little under 4 miles.
 The miles are strenuous, but they are amazing.
 We don’t want to discourage you from hiking this amazing trail, but we do want you to know what you’re in for if you try it with kids.
+Here are a few other Family-friendly slot canyons if you feel like this one might be too much.

 Tips for Families: